xrzhuang/mapsapi/README.md

 * [ ] What an API is and what map APIs are capable of
 * [ ] The pros and cons of the different map API options (Leaflet, Mapbox, Google Maps)
-* [ ] How to get an API key for Google Maps and throw a map up on your site
+* [ ] How to get an API key for Google Maps and throw a map up on your site using React
 * [ ] Leveraging a data set to produce cool data visualtions with the Google Maps API
 * [ ] Styling your map to be your own!